 Longer hours don’t necessarily lead to heightened productivity either.
 In Denmark, where workers put in four hours less per week on average than those in the UK, productivity is 23.5% higher, according to a Trades Union Congress (TUC) analysis.
 As the pandemic forces the entire global economy to rejig itself, what better time than now to look again at our working hours?

 “If people are more motivated, they are less burned out and less stressed out, and obviously going to do a better job in the hours they do.” - Joe Ryle

 Trials back Ryle’s view: in 2019, Microsoft Japan tested the four-day working week for a month and found its employees were happier and productivity increased by a staggering 40%.
-MLR Recruitment did the same in the UK, and found staff were happier, more productive and took fewer sick days.
+MLR Recruitment did the same in the UK, and found the staff was happier, more productive, and took fewer sick days.
 After such overwhelmingly positive feedback, the company decided to keep their four-day work week for good—and keep staff on the same pay.

 “[A shorter week] It allows people to be more grounded and come to work with more energy.” - Mary Ann Stephenson

 Shorter working weeks have a dual effect, explains Mary-Ann Stephenson, director of the Women’s Budget Group: they improve our mental health and offer a more rounded lifestyle.
 “Some people work too many hours and others don’t work enough hours,” she said.
 “You have a group of workers who are overworked and highly stressed, which is bad for their mental health.
 You also have a group of workers who aren’t working enough hours to support themselves, and that is also bad for their mental health.
 One of the ideas behind a four-day week is that you’re able to redistribute that work a bit more evenly.